 You might be interested in the Best Career Advice Ever:

-Bonus Tip for Traveling with Your Boss: Avoid rumors, backstabbing and bitching
+Bonus Tip for Traveling with Your Boss: Avoid rumors, backstabbing, and complaining

 You can certainly air grievances if and when appropriate, but keep it professional, not bitchy/whiny, and focused on business outcomes.
 Avoid the urge to dime out other employees – even if prompted.

 Traveling with your boss is a great opportunity so don’t be anxious.
 Instead, be prepared.
 If done correctly, it can be a major boon to your career.
 Your boss will see you as an informed, intelligent, and prepared employee and perhaps someone worth promoting in the future.

 What’s your favorite tip for traveling with your boss?
 Do you have a horror story?
 We’d love to hear it!
 Leave us a comment or tweet us!